anadynamics/anadynamics.github.io/docs/quickstart.md

 included area to have a protuberance to the left), remove it from the list.

-Also, you don't want too many unnecessary residues listed in the *included_area_residues* variable, since this will result in an unnecessary overhead.
+Also, you don't want too many unnecessary residues listed in the *included_area_residues* variable, since this will result in a minor though unnecessary overhead.

 After pruning the list (removing several residues and adding new ones to get a more elongated cavity), we are left with this config file: